samuelkerstell/project-portfolio-4/README.md

 * Header with a button redirecting to the booking form

 #### Menu Page
-* Here I want the user to be able to view our mennu.
+* Here I want the user to be able to view our menu.

 #### Booking Page
 * Form where the user inputs amount of guests, time, day and any additional comments.